dell/iac-storage-automation/kubernetes/harvester/README.md

 # Using Dell CSI for PowerMax on Harvester

-Dell CSI drivers for PowerStore, PowerMax, PowerFlex and PowerScale are all tested and compatible with Kubevirt.
+Dell CSI drivers for PowerStore, PowerMax, PowerFlex, and PowerScale have all been tested and are compatible with Kubevirt.

 The following article gives the instructions to install Dell CSI for PowerMax on Harvester.
 The steps are very similar no matter the storage backend.

+The following article provides instructions for installing Dell CSI for PowerMax on Harvester.
+The steps are very similar regardless of the storage backend.

 This procedure has been tested on: